moosbewohner/Kobra-S1-Lan-Tunnel/README.md

+⚠️ **Attention:** Development is still in progress.
+The setup and installation instructions are not yet complete and may change.

 # Anycubic Kobra S1 – MCU Socat Bridge Services

 This project provides a simple installer to create two `systemd` services that bridge virtual serial devices to an Anycubic Kobra S1 over TCP using `socat`.